programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 emailDataFrame['Sentiment'] = emailDataFrame.Message.apply(mapMessageSentiment)

 # Now we use the apply() method for a slightly different purpose: to take a collection of data that has been packed into a single variable (in this case, the tuple that stores (compound, positive, neutral, negative) scores ) and add each item to its own column.
-To do this, we must pass in the special pandas method pd.Series.
+To do this, we must pass in the special pandas method pandas.Series.
 We indicate our target column names by passing in a list of new column names into df[].
 (This is a good example of how pandas is sometimes very strange and demanding in its syntax -- you may find yourself Googling questions about pandas often!)

 emailDataFrame[['CompoundSentiment', 'PositiveSentiment', 'NeutralSentiment', 'NegativeSentiment']] = emailDataFrame['Sentiment'].apply(pandas.Series)